 Are Red Velvet Ants Actually Ants?

-Moreover, male red velvet ants are the only ones who can fly.
+Male red velvet ants are the only ones who can fly.
 They are the only species that have translucent wings because the females have no wing structures and are flightless.

 Are Red Velvet Ants Rare?

 Red velvet ants are not extinct or rare in number.
-However, it is uncommon to see them.
+But it is uncommon to see them.
 This may be because they’re solitary and will hurriedly hide if they detect the presence of humans and predators.
 Also, they do not congregate in groups or assemble in colonies, so you seldom see these creatures.

 Where Do Red Velvet Ants Live?

 These wasps prefer to crawl in pastures and open fields with sandy soil since it gives them a higher chance of preying for food.
-They are typically seen during the warm season and are not commonly found inside houses or garages except when there are significant changes in weather that force them to search for shelter.
+They are typically seen during the warm season and are only found inside houses or garages except when there are significant changes in weather that force them to search for shelter.

 What Do Red Velvet Ants Eat?